 PIRATE Summit, 3 thru 5 July, Köln (Cologne)

 We have mixed feelings about PIRATE Summit.
-Billed as “Europe’s craziest startup conference,” it’s kind of a cutesy concept that dates back to Steve Jobs flying a pirate flag from the building where his team was working on Macintosh.
+Billed as “Europe’s craziest startup conference,” it’s kind of a cutesy concept that dates back to Steve Jobs flying a pirate flag from the Apple building where his team was working on Macintosh.
+Nothing like antagonizing colleagues to build morale.

 First, the event moves to July this year from September in 2017 … a good move because it’s one of the few July events and not lost among the hundreds scheduled for the fall.
 Also, people are on vacation, so investors and corporate types might be more likely to attend.